 Think of a world where no retail purchase is made offline and everything is ordered through the internet.
 Doesn’t sound too realistic?

 Well, prepare to get shocked as Nasdaq has estimated that 95% of all retail purchases will take place online by 2040.
-That kind of a world might be out of the horizons of our imagination, but it’s going to be a reality.
-Such cultural shift could open floodgates of opportunities in the e-commerce industry and if you’re thinking of starting an online store, you’re thinking in the right direction.
+That kind of world might be out of the horizons of our imagination, but it’s going to be a reality.
+Such a cultural shift could open floodgates of opportunities in the e-commerce industry and if you’re thinking of starting an online store, you’re thinking in the right direction.

 That’s why choosing the right e-commerce platform is quite essential and lays the foundation for a successful e-commerce business.
 This choice cannot be taken by your ecommerce website design agency, it can only be taken by you, as only you can understand your business better than anybody else.

-We cannot take choice on your behalf, but we can surely help you take the right choice.
+We cannot take a choice on your behalf, but we can surely help you take the right choice.
 In this post we will talk about the best e-commerce platforms and their pros & cons, to help you take the best choice for your business.
 Let’s get going!

 Magento is a perfect fit if you’re having (or expecting to have) an enterprise-level e-commerce store.
 You’ll need to have programmers or a 3rd-party Magento development company for developing and managing your e-commerce store.
 One thing to note is that the basic version of Magento is free, but the enterprise version will cost you $20,000+ annually.

 - Solid SEO performance